 Colourful vegetarian cooking

 Margot and Terence have been vegetarians for more than 30 years and cook and bake for both small and large groups, variable from 10 to 40 people.
 It’s never the same, which makes it exciting.
 Different people with different needs.
 As a child I was always by my mother in the kitchen, food was one of the highlights of the day and still is.
 I cook alone or with Terence, my English partner.
 His mother grew up in India and taught him to make delicious curries and desserts.
 My mother makes sculptures and uses her creativity in the kitchen with inspired me.
 Therefore we make a very good team and love to create new and exitng dishes together.

 Eastern and Mediterranean cuisine

-The dishes are mainly vegetarian or fish and we are inspired and influenced by the Eastern and Mediterranean cuisine.
+The dishes are vegetarian and we are inspired and influenced by the Eastern and Mediterranean cuisine.
 Our cuisine is both rustic and refined but, most importantly, balanced.
 The flavours, fragrance and appearance, are there to stimulate all the senses.
 We also enjoy creating delicious desserts but we are now experimenting with using less or no sugar, for us a healthy diet is extremely important.
 We cook and bake vegan, gluten-free and lactose-free recipes.
 All the produce is either organic or locally sourced

 Balanced and tantalising